 In a nutshell, the Community IP agreement:

-• We ask that PhD fellows be listed as co-inventors on any patents filed on the basis of the theoretical solutions that they contribute, in accordance with the law.
+• Affirms that where appropriate, Research fellows should listed as co-inventors on any patents filed on the basis of the theoretical solutions and ideas that they contribute, in accordance with the law.

 • In the event that the Mistletoe Research Fellowship leads to a patentable discovery, startups are asked to provide a royalty free internal R&D license to other participating startups in the interests of helping each other to fulfill their humanitarian and social goals.